avigad/mathematics_in_lean_source/source/basics.rst

 For another example of definitional equality,
 Lean knows that ``1 + 1 = 2`` holds in any ring.
-With a bit of cleverness,
+With a bit of effort,
 you can use that to prove the theorem ``two_mul`` from the last section: